airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 Some users reported trouble accessing the UI with the correct username and password.
 This can happen if you're trying to access a non-localhost address that doesn't have an HTTPS connection configured.
 We strongly recommend configuring an HTTPS connection to access Airbyte.
-However, if this isn't possible, please check [here](../../deploying-airbyte/integrations/authentication.md#cookie-security-settings) how to configure the Cookie Security to allow access to HTTP.
+You can install Airbyte disabling the Cookie security: `abctl local install --insecure-cookies`

 ### Additional Resources